-Borders and Plants; any borders or plants that have not achieved their full potential, where colours schemes have not worked, plants that have not taken as well as expected can be noted for next year's work which may include moving them to another area of the garden or try a good application of compost, soil improver or organic pellet feed, all available here.
+Any borders or plants that have not achieved their full potential, where colours schemes have not worked, plants that have not taken as well as expected can be noted for next year's work which may include moving them to another area of the garden, or try a good application of compost, soil improver or organic pellet feed, all available here.

-Collect Seeds; again as your are wondering around your garden, collect seed pods and dry out ready to grow next year.
-Make sure your drythem out and store in a cool, dry and dark place, you could re-use old biscuit tins for this job!
-This is where I always have to run back to the pottingshed to fetch my trug and scissors.
-If you don't have a trug click here to see these amazing handmade trugs by Mick Fuller, what a skill!
-Why not help keep this tradition alive and buy one!
+Again as your are wondering around your garden, collect seed pods and dry out ready to grow next year.
+Make sure your dry them out and store in a cool, dry and dark place, you could re-use old biscuit tins for this job!
+This is where I always have to run back to the potting shed to fetch my trug and scissors.

-Grass; lay new turf on bare patches of your lawn to get your lawn looking great. (here is a good turf website)
+Lay new turf on bare patches of your lawn to get your lawn looking great.
+(Here is a good turf website)

 Choose your spring bulbs for borders, lawns and containers and order ready to plant in the Autumn.